 The orgasm scene was filmed at Katz's Deli, an actual restaurant on New York's E. Houston Street.
-The table at which the scene was filmed now has a plaque on it that reads, "Where harry met sally...hope you have what she had!"
+The table at which the scene was filmed now has a plaque on it that reads, "Where Harry met Sally...hope you have what she had!"

-The concept of Sally being a picky eater was based on Nora Ephron, the scriptwriter, and so years after the movie came out, when Nora Ephron was on a plane and ordered something very precise, the stewardess looked at her and asked "Have you ever seen the movie 'When Harry Met Sally'?"
+The concept of Sally being a picky eater was based on the film's screenwriter, Nora Ephron.
+Years after the movie came out, when Ephron was on a plane and ordered something very precise, the stewardess looked at her and asked, "Have you ever seen the movie When Harry Met Sally...
+(1989)?"

-During the end scene Harry mentions never understanding what the song Auld Lang Syne was about.
-Some years earlier Director Rob Reiner also questioned the meaning of the song when portraying Mike Stivic on an episode of All in the Family (1971).
+During the ending scene, Harry mentions never understanding what the song "Auld Lang Syne" was about.
+Some years earlier, director Rob Reiner also questioned the meaning of the song when portraying Mike Stivic on an episode of All in the Family (1971).

-In many romantic comedies, there's a bullying significant other or a contrived misunderstanding that would keep the two leads apart.
-When Harry Met Sally... is special in that it has neither of these clichés: the only thing keeping Harry and Sally apart is their own various neuroses.
+In many romantic comedies, there is a bullying significant other or a contrived misunderstanding that would keep the two leads apart.
+This film is special in that it has neither of these clichés; the only thing keeping Harry and Sally apart is their own various neuroses.